Canon 700D vs Panasonic FZ100

 Review summary: Canon 700D vs Panasonic FZ100

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 700D or the Panasonic FZ100 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS 700D: